Venditan/rapport-client/README.md

 $obj_client->getThreadForTransaction('2015');
 ```

-The response will be a stdClass object decoded from the following JSON
+The response will be a stdClass object decoded from the following JSON structure

 ```json
 {